-The <endpoint> element also contains a <metadata> element that is used to specify settings for importing and exporting metadata , a <headers> element that contains a collection of custom address headers, and an <identity> element that enables the authentication of an endpoint by other endpoints exchanging messages with it.
-The <headers> and <identity> elements are part of the EndpointAddress and are discussed in the Addresses topic.
-Links to topics that explain the use of metadata extensions are provided in the Configuring Metadata sub-section of this topic.
+The <endpoint> element also contains a <metadata> element that is used to specify settings for importing and exporting metadata, a <headers> element that contains a collection of custom address headers, and an <identity> element that enables the authentication of an endpoint by other endpoints exchanging messages with it.
+The <headers> and <identity> elements are part of the EndpointAddress and are discussed in the Addresses article.
+Links to topics that explain the use of metadata extensions are provided in the Configuring Metadata section.

 The client configuration is designed to allow the client to specify one or more endpoints, each with its own name, address, and contract, with each referencing the <bindings> and <behaviors> elements in the client configuration to be used to configure that endpoint.
 The client configuration file should be named "App.config" because this is the name that the WCF runtime expects.
 The following example shows a client configuration file.